-Energy research Centre of the Netherlands (ECN) is the largest energy research institute in the Netherlands.
-ECN develops new technology and conducts pioneering research in various ways into innovative solutions to facilitate the transition to sustainable energy management.
-With around 500 members of staff, we are active in projects both at domestically and abroad, in joint efforts with the industry, government authorities and research institutes.
-We do this from our locations in Petten, Amsterdam and Eindhoven.
-Biomass is one of ECN’s seven core activities for the near term.
-ECN contributes to the biobased economy, with a focus on thermochemical conversion of biomass.
-Areas of research include pretreatment, gasification, purification and biorefining to produce electricity, heat, transport fuels, materials and chemical feed stocks .
-ECN’s research has a major influence on day to-day life.
+ECN part of TNO develops new technology and conducts pioneering research in various ways into innovative solutions to facilitate the transition to sustainable energy management.
+With around 700 members of staff, we are active in projects both at domestically and abroad, in joint efforts with the industry, government authorities and research institutes.
+Biomass is one of ECN part of TNO’s eight core activities for the near term.
+ECN part of TNO contributes to the bio-based economy, with a focus on thermochemical conversion of biomass.
+Areas of research include pre-treatment, gasification, purification and biorefining to produce electricity, heat, transport fuels, materials and chemical feed stocks.
+ECN part of TNO’s research has a major influence on day to-day life.
 In this, it performs an important role for the society of today and the future.

-The ECN has led alternative energy efforts, including a national quest to produce a pipeline-grade, synthetic natural gas from biomass.
-OLGA®, MILENA®, and a methanization process were developed at ECN for this purpose.
-The ECN has lab-scale and pilot-scale facilities for these processes that are used extensively for testing fuels and innovations, and the ECN provides third party testing and monitoring of commercial facilities developed by DRT.
+ECN part of TNO has led alternative energy efforts, including a national quest to produce a pipeline-grade, synthetic natural gas from biomass.
+OLGA, MILENA, and a methanation process were developed at ECN part of TNO for this purpose.
+ECN part of TNO has lab-scale and pilot-scale facilities for these processes that are used extensively for testing fuels and innovations, and ECN part of TNO provides third party testing and monitoring of commercial facilities developed by Synova.

-ECN’s activities complement DRT’s.
-ECN’s specialty is research and development, while Dahlman’s is developing, designing, and delivering equipment for commercial installations.
-ECN operates lab- and pilot-scale facilities used by Royal Dahlman, while Royal Dahlman operates engineering, project management, and production facilities.
+ECN part of TNO’s activities complement Synova’s.
+ECN part of TNO’s specialty is research and development, while Synova is developing, designing, and delivering equipment for commercial installations.
 Together, they bring a broad range of capabilities and experience to each gasification project.
 Aside from funding much of the staff and work that has gone into adaptation of these technologies into an integrated gasification to combined cycle gas turbine system (“IGCC”) for municipal solid waste, Synova’s role is to develop projects that establish these technologies as the new norm.

-Effective July 19, 2017, the ECN and DRT have contributed their patents for the MILENA and OLGA technologies, among others, to a joint venture knowns as MILENA-OLGA Joint Innovation B.V. (“MOJI”), which will be co-owned by the two parties and which is managed by Synova.
+Effective July 19, 2017, ECN part of TNO and Synova have contributed their patents for the MILENA and OLGA technologies, among others, to a joint venture known as MILENA-OLGA Joint Innovation B.V. (“MOJI”), which will be co-owned by the two parties and which is managed by Synova.